HL7/davinci-alerts/input/pagecontent/index.md

 - The business rules and workflow surrounding when a notification is triggered
    - These are considered implementation specific details
    - This includes notifications that are not associated with a particular event
-- Creation and Management of the list of Recipients
+- Creation and Management of the list of Recipients/Intermediaries
 - Creation of the FHIR equivalent of v2 Messaging
 - Distribution beyond FHIR Endpoints (e.g. SMS, email)
 - Bidirectional Work, such as Gaps in Care